 You should see this screen:

-Step 7: Monitor and edit your campaign.
+Step Seven: Monitor and edit your campaign.

 Return to the “Manage Ad” section of your dashboard to access ad reporting.
 You can search for ad names or filter by campaign status to view live, completed, or scheduled campaigns.

-When it comes to marketing and Promoting your book, having a giveaway or freebie—also known as a lead magnet or free offer—is a necessary component of any business for bringing in new traffic, and converting your traffic to subscribers, and then buyers.
+Having a giveaway or freebie—also known as a lead magnet or free offer—is a necessary component of any business for bringing in new traffic, and converting your traffic to subscribers, and then buyers.

-The lead magnet has a two-fold purpose.
-First, it needs to serve your purpose as an author or business owner.
-Second, it must serve the purpose of your subscribers.
 Why are they signing up in the first place?
 You must know why, and be prepared to deliver on that WHY.

 Here is a small list of high-converting lead magnet ideas to consider: